 Early Warning Report - Finda Telecoms Oy

-Toronto, Ontario--(Newsfile Corp. - March 5, 2026) - Finda Telecoms Oy (the " Company "), a wholly owned subsidiary of Finda Oy, announced that it exercises control or direction directly or indirectly over the Class A shares (the " Class A Shares ") of Transcontinental Inc. (TSX: TCL.A) (the " Reporting Issuer ").
+Toronto, Ontario--(Newsfile Corp. - March 12, 2026) - Further to its press release dated March 5, 2026, Finda Telecoms Oy (the " Company "), a wholly owned subsidiary of Finda Oy, announced that it exercises control or direction directly or indirectly over the Class A shares (the " Class A Shares ") of Transcontinental Inc. (TSX: TCL.A) (the " Reporting Issuer ").
 The details of the Company's ownership in the Reporting Issuer are as follows:

-- Prior to March 4, 2026 the Company had control or direction of 7,384,398 Class A Shares of the Reporting Issuer, representing approximately 9.964% of the outstanding Class A Shares of the Reporting Issuer.
+- As at to March 5, 2026, the Company had control or direction of 7,534,398 Class A Shares of the Reporting Issuer, representing approximately 10.166% of the outstanding Class A Shares of the Reporting Issuer.

 The Class A Shares of the Reporting Issuer are held for investment purposes.
 The Company may, depending on market and other conditions, increase or decrease its beneficial ownership of securities of the Reporting Issuer, whether in the open market, by privately negotiated agreements or otherwise, subject to a number of factors, including general market conditions and other available investment and business opportunities.